istenith/istenith.github.io/README.md

 # ISTE 2020 website

-For a detailes list of all the desired features refer to [this discussion](https://github.com/orgs/istenith/teams/web-dev/discussions/1)
+For a details list of all the desired features refer to [this discussion](https://github.com/orgs/istenith/teams/web-dev/discussions/1)

 ## Setting Up
 - Install `npm`